x Disorders of Elbow Ligaments JB (3).docx

 Risk factors for ulnar collateral ligament injury include overuse of overhead throwing, particularly in youth pitchers.
 Recent trends amongst youth athletes have transformed baseball into more of a year-round sport.
 An epidemiology study from the American Sports Medicine Institute notes that pitch count is correlated with elbow and shoulder pain in pitchers.
 Youth pitchers should be limited to under 100 innings pitched per calendar year as risk of serious injury is 3.5 times greater above this limit.
 Limiting pitch count and not pitching year-round is probably more important that avoiding certain pitch type (fastballs vs curveballs, etc.).

 Reconstruction of the ulnar collateral ligament was first performed in 1974.
-This surgery was performed by Dr. Frank Jobe on an American professional baseball player named Tommy John.
+This surgery performed by Dr. Frank Jobe on an American professional baseball player named Tommy John.
 These days, the procedure is known by many as “Tommy John Surgery”.

 ulnar collateral ligament of the elbow, lateral collateral ligament, varus and valgus stress test of elbow, milking maneuver, ulnar collateral tommy john surgery, ulnar collateral ligament reconstruction.

-Recognizing collateral ligament disorders on examination and imaging.
+Collateral Ligament disorders on examination and imaging.